MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-create-ag-endpoints.md

 ---
-title: Create availability group endpoints and certificates on Linux | Microsoft Docs
+title: Create availability group endpoints and certificates for SQL Server on Linux | Microsoft Docs
 description: How to use Transact-SQL to create endpoints and certificates for availability groups on Linux.
 author: MikeRayMSFT
 ms.author: mikeray